CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 Blair J held that once a state is recognized as such, it has unlimited capacity to borrow and cannot be constrained by domestic law restrictions (constitutional or otherwise) on the state.
 Any lack of compliance with internal restrictions is properly characterized as a question of authority, rather than capacity.

-With Nigeria’s election cycles and consequent near partisan approach to continuity of governance, commercial experience of business-to-government (“B2G”) vendors show how aggrieved B2G vendors that invested all they had to finance government project cried home empty-handed without any compensation.
+With Nigeria’s election cycles and consequent near-partisan approach to continuity of governance, commercial experience of business-to-government (“B2G”) vendors show how aggrieved B2G vendors that invested all they had to finance government projects cried home empty-handed without compensation.

-Not being able to enforce any such contract due to lack of or improper due diligence in respect of government agencies’ authority and capacity.
+Unable to enforce any such contract due to lack of or improper due diligence regarding government agencies’ authority and capacity.

-Due diligence by commercial lawyers or law firm is important when a B2G is contracting with a government through its agencies.
-The Government is a creation of law and its action are regulated by law.
+Due diligence by commercial lawyers or law firms is important when a B2G is contracting with a government through its agencies.
+The Government is a creation of law, and its actions are regulated by law.

-Any contractual obligations of the government or its agencies that is ultra-vires is generally a nullity even when the government has derived benefit from such action.
+Any contractual obligations of the government or its agencies that are ultra-vires are generally null even when the government has benefited from such action.

 The principle of ostensible authority may remedy an otherwise ultra-vires contract.
 In AG Enugu State v.
 Scientific Synergy (supra), Scientific Synergy tendered certified-true-copies of national newspaper to prove that the chairman of ESIRS at the material time was a person the State Government held out to be the chairman, ESIRS.

-The Justice Okpe’s court did not evaluate Scientific Synergy’s evidence in respect of ostensible authority of Mr. Flex Chime who the State Government duly held out as ESIRS’ chairman.
+Justice Okpe’s court did not evaluate Scientific Synergy’s evidence regarding the ostensible authority of Mr. Flex Chime, who the State Government duly held out as ESIRS’ chairman.

 GOVERNMENT AGENCIES